mariaalonzo16/travel-gallery/README.md

 ## Business Use Case

-- Can generate traffic for a business interested in marketing for people interested in visiting Spain
+- Can generate traffic for a business interested in marketing to people interested in visiting Spain
 - Site can be used to generate revenue with the use of advertising and sponsorships
+- Use as a prototype site to test target audience response

 ## Status